 Our mission is illuminate and actuate optimal learning for everyone, everywhere.
 This starts with helping smart teachers teach smart, and it extends to work with like-minded organizations to bring visibility and traction to their ideas.

 The pie-in-the-sky goal is a modern enlightenment that results in healthy communities and interdependent citizens–and we believe that this can happen much more simply than it’d seem.

 The secret is to change the way people think about learning.
 It’s possible more than ever to create learning spaces that are personalized, self-directed, social, and creative.
 This requires new tools and models, but more importantly a paradigm shift in how everyone–educators and otherwise–thinks about “education.”

 There are a lot of great blogs and organizations out there.
 What makes TeachThought unique is our macro view of the learning process, from culture and community to specific classroom practice.
 We are a brand that participates in every level of teaching and learning, from the dreaming to the practice.

 It is our position that all learning should result in substantive personal and social change.

-Our ideas are heavily influenced from a wide variety of thinkers, from Wendell Berry to Edward Wilson, David Hume to Henry David Thoreau, Jean Paul Sarte to Jeremy Bentham, Bena Kallick to Art Costa, Ken Robinson to Daniel Pink, Maria Popova to Grant Wiggins–and countless souls in between.
+Our ideas are heavily influenced from a wide variety of thinkers, from Wendell Berry to David Foster Wallace, David Hume to Henry David Thoreau, Jean Paul Sarte to Jeremy Bentham, Ken Robinson to Daniel Pink, Maria Popova to Grant Wiggins–and countless souls in between.

 This concept includes the relationship between culture, communities, and the institutions and curriculum purported to serve them, as well as emerging technologies and media.